ringbahn/ringbahn/README.md

 However, I hope that this library acts as a stepping stone toward a correct interface for io-uring in Rust.

+## Warning

+This is currently a very experimental prototype.
+It contains a lot of unsafe code which has not been sufficiently tested.
+Please do not use it in production.
+Tests, bug reports, feedback, and experiments are all very welcome at this stage.

 ## License